E P L Turton

 Specialist Breast Surgeons and their group, the Association of Breast Surgery are driving and developing the Breast Curriculum for Specialist Breast Surgeons.
 This comprises training specifically in Aesthetic Breast Surgery, Oncoplastic Surgery as well as Breast Reconstruction.
 Throughout the UK there are experienced senior surgeons who are positioned to offer the highest standards of Cosmetic Breast Surgery and who are trained in Breast Reconstructive and Oncoplastic techniques who are performing Aesthetic Breast Surgery to the highest standards and who are members of ABS.
 They are involved in providing excellent NHS service, private practice, teaching, overseeing fellowship posts, and working in partnership with their plastic surgery colleagues.

-He continues to work as a full-time Specialist Oncoplastic Breast and Reconstructive Breast Surgeon.
-He has on-call commitments in Breast Surgery.
+He continues to work as a full-time Specialist Oncoplastic Breast and Reconstructive Breast Surgeon both within the NHS and in the private sector.
 His principal interest and workload are in breast surgery whether it be cosmetic or for the treatment of diseases of the breast.
 He performs a very large number of cosmetic breast operations per year in the private sector, the majority of which are breast augmentations and reductions simply because this comprises the greatest volume of requests.
 Last year there was an approximate 30% increase in cosmetic breast surgery in the UK.
 He covers the full spectrum of breast surgery in the private sector.

 A large component of Mr Turton’s NHS work comprises Oncoplastic Breast Surgery.
 He is regularly performing operations to augment or reduce breasts to improve symmetry or performing cosmetic breast surgery in patients who have been accepted through the cosmetic exceptions panel.